Studio Photography blog

 Studio Photography blog Session my experience.

 A Situation where you control the exact lighting for the images that the client requires.

-I like to start off with some fun stuff to keep them interested like jumping in the air.
-It creates lots of smiles all round which is perfect for photographing as it captures the true personality of each child.
+I like to start off with some fun stuff to keep them interested like star jumps etc. It creates lots of smiles all round which is perfect for photographing as it captures the true personality of each child.

 After the jumping shots it was time to match up brothers & sisters or just sisters or just brothers.
 With a variety of poses from laughter to some serious looks, even some candid situations to, whilst they least expect it.

 Capturing them whilst in their natural state can produce some great results.